Bradley County DUI Court Process

 3. Trial (If No Plea Deal)

-• What the Prosecution Must Prove: At trial, the prosecution must prove beyond a reasonable doubt that you were driving under the influence of alcohol or drugs.
-They must present evidence to establish:
+At trial, the prosecution must prove beyond a reasonable doubt that you were driving under the influence.
+To do so, they will present evidence such as:

-Tennessee law sets forth specific penalties for DUI convictions.
-These penalties increase with each subsequent offense.
+Tennessee law sets forth the penalties for DUI offenses.

 First Offense